Global Geometry Is Not Enough for Vision Representations: The Limit of Geometry

 \paragraph{Target Task: Compositional Binding.} To isolate compositional capability from texture recognition, we employ the \emph{Attribute Binding} benchmark (\cref{fig:main}c).
 Generated via the protocol detailed in Appendix~\ref{ax:binding_probe_data}, this task utilizes geometric primitives to test relational assignment.
 The model must match a query to a target based on shape-position bindings.
 Crucially, the query and target use \emph{completely disjoint color sets} (e.g., Query: \{Red, Green\} vs. Target: \{Blue, Yellow\}).
 This prevents any reliance on color co-occurrence, forcing the model to represent abstract spatial relations. \emph{The task deliberately avoids visual complexity, texture variation, and semantic cues.} This minimal design ensures that failures cannot be attributed to perceptual difficulty, but instead reflect limitations in compositional binding itself.

 \paragraph{Structural Control: Same/Different (Disc.).} Even under this deliberately simplified setting, binding performance may still be affected by factors unrelated to compositional assignment, such as incomplete invariance to appearance.
 To characterize these effects, we employ a \emph{Structural Discrimination} probe.
 This is a binary classification task in which the model must determine whether two images share the same \emph{spatial configuration} (e.g., "circle left of square") despite differing in color.
 Because the task isolates structural discrimination under appearance variation without requiring relational matching across disjoint attribute sets, it helps interpret variation in binding performance that persists even in the minimal synthetic regime.
+A model may pass Same/Different (detect that two configurations differ) yet fail Binding (select the configuration that matches a query against alternatives sharing the same parts); for example, DINOv2 ViT-B/14 scores $74.6\%$ on Same/Different but only $30.2\%$ on Binding.
 Refer to Appendix~\ref{ax:same_diff} for further detail.

 \paragraph{Geometric Metrics.} We compute distributional statistics on the ImageNet-1k validation set.
 Let $\lambda_1 \ge \dots \ge \lambda_D$ be the eigenvalues of the embedding covariance matrix.
 We measure: \begin{itemize} \item \emph{Global Participation Ratio (G.PR):} $(\sum \lambda_i)^2 / (D \cdot \sum \lambda_i^2)$, the normalized effective dimensionality of the global manifold~\cite{rudelson2007sampling}. \item \emph{Global Isotropy Score (G.Iso):} $1 - \lambda_1 / \sum \lambda_i$, measuring how much variance is distributed beyond the top principal component~\cite{ethayarajh2019contextual,mu2018allbuttop}. \item \emph{Local Isotropy (L.Iso):} For each sample, we compute the covariance matrix of its $k$-nearest neighbors in embedding space, then measure Isotropy Score on this local covariance.
 The reported value is the average across 500 randomly sampled points.
 This serves as a proxy for Local Intrinsic Dimensionality~\cite{levina2004maximum,ma2018characterizing}.
-We use $k=16$ in the main analysis. \end{itemize}
+We use $k=32$ in the main analysis. \end{itemize}